 [NOTE: It goes without saying, but if you haven't at least seen the B't X TV series then the following synopsis features spoilers!]

 Teppei Takamiya is still on the path towards the center of The Area, where the Machine Empire's Main Tower is located, so that he can rescue his brother, robotics genius Kotaro Takamiya.
 After going through B't X's death, and rebirth at the hands of Spirit General Hokuto & B't Max, Teppei and X are now a solid duo and have even gotten the remaining Spirit Generals, Foh, Lon, & Hokuto, to question whether their leader, the Machine Emperor, is truly a god or if he's a devil.
 Meanwhile, Kotaro is still stuck in UnderHell, where Warden Marcello accidentally dropped a vial that contained a piece of B't Raphaello that was supposed to go to Kotaro for research.
-Even though Demon General Myslim & B't Larenya have been defated time is running out before Raphaello completes its transformation, which will mean the end of the world, and if they have any chance of stopping it Karen, Empire traitor & Teppei's mentor, has to discover the Great Light that Kamui Island might be hiding deep inside.
+Even though Demon General Myslim & B't Larenya have been defeated, time is running out before Raphaello completes its transformation, which will mean the end of the world.
+If they have any chance of stopping it, Karen, Empire traitor & Teppei's mentor, has to discover the Great Light that Kamui Island might be hiding deep inside.

 All the voices from the TV series return for this OVA, so Nobuyuki Hiyama is still Teppei, Jin Horikawa is still B't X, Keiji Fujiwara is still Lon, etc. I did not give any real credit to Hokuto's seiyuu, Osamu Sakuda (who rarely does anime, with Hokuto being his largest role), in my review of the TV series but Sakuda really pulls out a great performance in Neo, making Hokuto sound believable as the knowledgeable "Master Doc" but also tough and ready to fight.
-Quatro is voiced by Toshihiko Seki (Duo Maxwell in Gundam Wing, Noboru Takizawa in Blazing Transfer Student, & Sanzo in Saiyuki), and he easily brings out the crazed vengeance that's on Quatro's mind.
+Quatro is voiced by Toshihiko Seki (Duo Maxwell in Gundam Wing, Noboru Takizawa in Blazing Transfer Student), and he easily brings out the crazed vengeance that's on Quatro's mind.
 Shinichiro Miki also pulls out a very good Maim, which makes his reduced focus all the more a shame.
-In all honesty, B't X has a very large cast, mainly due to the fact that each B't is an extra character to consider, but the cast here is excellently done as a whole.
+In all honesty, B't X Neo has a very large cast, mainly due to the fact that each B't is an extra character to consider, but the cast here is excellently done as a whole.

 The B't X TV series was a really good adaptation of the manga, & B't X Neo not only continues that quality but actually surpasses it by diverging into its own ending that really delivers in terms of being an epic ending the likes of which Masami Kurumada is known for.
 B't X was the title that got me into Masami Kurumada's works, and when I first saw this ending I was floored and amazed, as American animation doesn't normally go into the direction that anime can go.
 Now, all these years later, I still feel that Neo's ending stands up excellently and was a great culmination to everything that had happened before it.
 Essentially, the climax itself is almost 4 episodes long, and even the parts that come before it are handled in a way that makes it so that you can't truly tell what is going to happen next.
-Looking at the B't X anime's licensing history it's sad to see that ADV never worked on it after licensing it back in 2002, and it's even sadder that Illumitoon's attempt was so poorly done.
+Looking at the B't X anime's licensing history, it's sad to see that ADV never worked on it after licensing it back in 2002, and it's even sadder that Illumitoon's attempt was so poorly done.
 The chances of this series getting licensed again are extremely slim, but B't X as a whole is another great example of why Masami Kurumada shouldn't just be recognized for Saint Seiya, as he has proven multiple times, both before & after doing Seiya, that he knows how to deliver great action titles with stories & characters that grab your attention.